lallaria/Archipelago/worlds/dontstarvetogether/docs/en_Don't Starve Together.md

 - Crabby Hermit: Progressing through Crabby Hermit's quests unlocks Archipelago items you can exchange for empty bottles.
 - Various Milestones: Such as finding Pig King, Chester, Hutch, or places you would find rare blueprints.

-## What world settings should be used when generating your world in Don't Starve Together?

-Currently the randomizer is designed to work for worlds with caves.
+Additionally, you can control how much of the game is randomized, with the cave_regions and ocean_regions options in the yaml to toggle Caves and
+Oceans respectively.

+## What about grindy checks, like trying to spawn a Treeguard?
+Do I still have to go for those?

+Some grindier checks have been set to not be allowed progression items.

+## Can this work with a world without caves?

+As of Version 1.2, worlds without caves are supported.
+Make sure in your yaml that cave_regions is set to none, and that your goal is not set to a cave boss.

 ## What happens if I choose Survival or Wilderness as my server playstyle or otherwise regenerate my world?

 If the world regenerates, or starting on a new world, your checks and items will sync from the Archipelago server, giving back your AP items when you first spawn in.
 Trap items will not be given again, except your last season trap received, if any.
 If you haven't connected to Archipelago when restarting your world, progress since you've last connected will be lost.